 Khaling Blind School

 The initial expense of the school was financed by a Women’s Mission of Sweden, KMA, (Kwinnliga Missions Arbetare) and CBM, (Christoffel Blindenmission) now known as the Christian Blind Mission, a worldwide German Mission.
-The special equipments and materials required for the education of the blind were also procured with their financial assistance.
+The special equipment and materials required for the education of the blind were also procured with their financial assistance.

 In the September of 1980, HRH Prince Namgyel Wangchuck formally named the school as Zangley Muenselling School for the Blind.
 In 1981, the school was officially placed under the Department of Education and the salaries of the few national teachers were offered by the Royal Government of Bhutan.
 While the world commemorated the year for the disabled in 1981, Bhutan too joined with a team of two students and a teacher to Japan and the rest in Thimphu.
 A bronze medal on typing competition was won in Japan.
 This was the first medal to be won by a blind student in Bhutan.
 By then, there were 10 boys and 2 girls.

-In 1995, the erstwhile Zangley Muenselling School for the Blind was renamed as the National Institute for the Disabled with a definite objective of expanding the opportunities and facilities to other categories of the disabilities.
+In 1995, the erstwhile Zangley Muenselling School for the Blind was renamed as the National Institute for the Disabled with a definite objective of expanding the opportunities and facilities to other categories of disabilities.

 “GBHF – Pro Bhutan, Germany” had, through her architect Fritz Baumgartner, taken over the planning, tendering, contracting and supervision of the construction of all four buildings.

-The Girls’ Hostel was funded by “GBHF-“Pro Bhutan, Germany” with funds from “Star hours – we help Children, the philanthropic NGO of the Bavarian Television, Munich, Germany”.
+The Girls’ Hostel was funded by “GBHF-“Pro Bhutan, Germany” with funds from “Star Hours – we help Children, the philanthropic NGO of the Bavarian Television, Munich, Germany”.
 The Kitchen with funds from “Christoffel Blinden Mission, Berlin, Germany”.
 The Boys’ Hostel was funded through YDF with funds from “U.S. Save the children”, the Dining-Hall was funded by RGoB.

 However, in 2012, it was renamed as Muenselling Institute.

-On 10th of March, 2014, the new principal, Mr. Dorji Wangdrup was welcomed to the institute.
+On the 10th of March, 2014, the new principal, Mr. Dorji Wangdrup was welcomed to the institute.
 On Wednesday, 2nd of April, the institute was handed over to the new principal.

 In 2016, Muenselling Institute became the third campus (Campus C) of Jigme Sherubling Central School.